 How to use a cookie stamp

-The difference between a cookie stamp and cookie mold is the stamp you need to cut out the shape before stamping it whereas the mold you can just press directly into the dough.
+The difference between a cookie stamp and cookie mold is with the stamp you need to cut out the shape before stamping it, whereas with a mold you press the dough directly into the mold.
+If you have a traditional cookie stamp, you will want to roll out the dough about 1/4″ thick.
+Then stamp the cookie dough, pressing down evenly and gently – making sure not pushing through the dough.
+Use a circle cookie cutter to cut out the shape.

-- Keep workstation and cookie mold floured.
-You will want to flour the cookie mold in between uses.
+- Keep workstation and cookie stamp floured.
+You will want to flour the stamp in between uses.

-- Make sure there’s not too much flour on the mold.
-If it’s stuck in the crevices the stamp will not come out as defined which will get lost during the baking process.
+- But make sure there’s not too much flour on the stamp.
+If it’s stuck in the crevices it will not come out as defined, and the design will get lost during the baking process.

 Once cookies are baked and cooled, simply paint with a glaze to give these a stunning finished look!